 - Look-book: my favorite part!
 This is where I curate all of our findings, or ideas from your imagination—a compilation of quotes, images, movie characters, songs, etc. It serves as an anchor to remind you who you are.

-I have a few spots available starting mid-fall.
+I have a few spots available starting mid-winter.
 I’m also offering some one-off mentoring meetings and scholarship packages.
 Bottom line, if you would like to work with me, I want to hear from you!